veebch/thedailygrind/README.md

 # To Do

-Calibration.
+- Calibration.
 Perhaps using a limit switch.
+Refinement of travel accuracy.
-Insert coffee smarts into code.
+- Insert coffee smarts into code.
 Collect additional information.
-Build a grinder from scratch.
+- Build a grinder from scratch.

 # License